satv1r/satv1r/README.md

-I'm a fullstack developer that enjoys working
+I'm a front-end developer looking for new oppurtunities.

+Feel free to check out some of the things that I'm building, the best places to start are:
+- fake
+- fake 2
+- fake 3

  **Dev / Design**